 - Jason Day (golf) – $8,5000,000

-And, in recent collaboration news, Adidas managed to ink several big names in the music industry like Queen Bey and even made a debut in the gaming world.
+And, in recent collaboration news, Adidas managed to ink several big names in the music industry like Bad Bunny and even made a debut in the gaming world.
 And if you think Nike’s been watching from a distance, you’re wrong!
 After their iconic line with Virgil Abloh, Nike now has Travis Scott on board.
 And let’s just say, they’ve been doing their homework really well.
 You can see that from drops like the Travis Scott Jordan 1 Olive, and the upcoming Nike Mac Attack!

-A major part of this endless Nike VS Adidas rivalry is happening on the level of technologies.
+A major part of this endless Nike vs Adidas rivalry is happening on the level of technology.
 For decades now, Nike and Adidas battled to dominate the tech arena, – trying to innovate the best and most functional cushioning, lacing systems, and fit.
 And for what it’s worth, we can say Nike has invented and utilized a wider range of technologies to cater to all their customers’ needs.
-But it feels like Adidas is always the brand to first introduce a technology right before Nikecopies, and upgrades it.
+But it feels like Adidas is always the brand to first introduce a technology right before Nike copies, and upgrades it.